Shirru/simple-chat-rest/README.md

 In this app users can create contact list by finding other users by the phone number.
 Then, users can exchange messages with their contacts.

-After passing the basic authentication, the user must be registered in the database (/api/user/register).

 URLs responds to (begin with /api):
 - `/user/register` - POST for register user and adding into DB
 - `/user/{id}` - GET for getting info about user; PUT for updating status (online/offline)